 Animal studies suggest repeated mechanical loading alone may not be enough to cause degeneration of connective tissue.
 Tissue degeneration is more likely to occur in areas that receive a poor blood supply, or at locations in the connective tissue where the blood supply is cut off.

-The presence of fibrocartilage near the insertion site of the plantar fascia is another interesting finding.
+Another interesting finding is the presence of fibrocartilage near the attachment of the plantar fascia.
 Fibrocartilage insertions are more common in structures that undergo bending or compressive forces.
 It may be that bending and compression are a bigger problem than tensile or stretching forces.

 The two risk factors with the most support from current research:

 - Decreased ankle dorsiflexion